ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 [instructions](https://code.visualstudio.com/docs/setup/linux).
 Alternatively,
-you can use a text editor like [Vim](https://www.vim.org/), [GNU Emacs](https://www.gnu.org/software/emacs/), or [Sublime Text](https://www.sublimetext.com/), which are also popular choices and all support extensions that make C++ development easy.
+you can use a text editor like [Vim](https://www.vim.org/), [GNU Emacs](https://www.gnu.org/software/emacs/), or [Sublime Text](https://www.sublimetext.com/), which are also popular and they all support extensions that make C++ development easy.

 ## What are the differences between configuring the project and building the code?

-When developing software, there are two separate but linked stages:
+When developing software, there are two separate, but linked, stages:

 - Configuring the project.
 - Building the source code.

 **Configuring the project** includes making decisions and preparatory work around:
-- Selecting a platform, such as Windows, macOS, or Linux: each platform has specific requirements and usage.
+- Selecting a platform, such as Windows, macOS, or Linux - each platform has its own specific requirements and usage.
-- Discovering what is available on the platform: for example, `libpng` might be required by the project to process images in PNG format, and it may or may not be available on the platform.
-Alternatively, it might be available, but not with a suitable configuration for the project needs.
-You may need to maintain a custom version of required dependencies.
+- Discovering what is available on the platform - for example, `libpng` might be required by the project to process images in PNG format, but it might not be available on the platform.
+Alternatively, it might be available, but not with a suitable configuration for the project requirements.
+You may need to maintain a customized version of required dependencies.
-- Selecting project features: in some cases, projects might offer some degree of configuration, for example, to disable support for PNG format images when a user knows that a feature will never be used.
+- Selecting project features - in some cases, projects might offer some degree of configuration, for example, disabling support for a feature that will never be used.
 This is done to avoid bloating the application with never-used code and functionality.

 **Building the source code** includes:
 - Compiling the human-readable source code to produce binaries (executables and libraries) that can be run.
 This involves invoking tools like compilers and linkers.
-- Managing dependencies: this ensures that the different parts of the project are built in the correct order, and that when a rebuild is necessary (for example, because a file has changed), only the required parts of the project are rebuilt.
-It is an important optimization to save build time, especially for developers as they spend most of their time in an edit-compile-run loop.
+- Managing dependencies - this ensures that the different parts of the project are built in the correct order, and that when a rebuild is necessary, such as when a file changes, only the required parts of the project are rebuilt.
+It is an important optimization to save build time, especially for developers who spend most of their time in an edit-compile-run loop.

 These two considerations are fundamental to the process of getting set up.
 Accordingly, tools are available to ease development and cover a wide variety of situations and platforms.
 The tool used for this project is